 To remain in good standing in the Honors Program, a student must maintain a cumulative GPA of 3.3 or higher.
-If the cumulative GPA falls below 3.3, then the student's status in the program is in jeopardy.
-In such a case, the student may appeal to the Director of Honors for an additional semester to improve her or his cumulative GPA.
+If the cumulative GPA falls below 3.3, then the student's status in the program is in jeopardy; students will receive a warning or be placed on probation within the Honors Program, on a case by case basis.
+Students will work with the Honors Director in order to plan a course of action to improve their GPA.